Halloween…Then Thanksgiving…Then Christmas!

 Anyway, there are a few quick things we can do to save our waistlines and to stay on track – while not being the one eating rice-cakes in the corner!

 Many of my suggestions come from the fabulous Isabel De Los Rios.
-Her Diet Solution program is based off eating real, whole foods, and her recipes include healthy fats, like oils, nuts, avocado…AND things like real sugar, real butter, and other healthy suggestions.
+Her Beyond Diet program is based off eating real, whole foods, and her recipes include healthy fats, like oils, nuts, avocado…AND things like real sugar, real butter, and other healthy suggestions.

 Okay, onto the info!